Welcome! Here you’ll find background information on ethics classes along with activities designed to generate discussion around the dinner table.

-Make sure you’re subscribed to the PrimaryEthics@Home email, which gives you a monthly update on which topics your child is discussing in ethics class.
+Make sure you’ve subscribed to the PrimaryEthics@Home email, which updates you each term on which topics your child is discussing in ethics class, along with our quarterly Special Education in Ethics (SEE) newsletter.

 Background to ethics classes

-Primary Ethics offers a unique program which challenges children to work with their classmates to tackle ethical dilemmas.
-The program enables parent and community volunteers to be trained as facilitators and make a valuable and rewarding contribution to schools.
+Primary Ethics offers a unique program in which parent and community volunteers facilitate ethics classes and in doing so make a valuable and rewarding contribution to their local schools.

 Children regularly say the skills they develop in ethics help them to problem solve in their everyday lives.